 - Memory Speed: 0.28 ns

 The Hybrid Water Cooler For Your GTX 980

 If you already have a GTX 980 and would like this hybrid upgrade, a separate water cooling solution is made available just for you.
 With a price of $99.99, you can probably boost your clock speed with little to no hassle.
 It is also said to be compatible with all GeForce GTX 980 reference cards.

 Is It Really Worth Getting This New GPU?

 With Nvidia’s new GTX Titan X already out and the AMD R9 390x up and coming, it’s kind of a bit foolish to get this new water-cooled GTX 980x.
-In its defense it does look a bit more awesome than it did before, because there are more cooling for more overclocking capabilities.
+In its defence, it does look a bit more awesome than it did before, because there are more cooling for more overclocking capabilities.
 The price is at a reasonable $650, unlike the GTX Titan X that is at $1,000.
-Although, AMD R9 390x pricing is yet to be revealed, I suggest you hold on to your wallets as it may be just around $500-$800 that could match or even surpass the power the GTX Titan X offers.
+Although AMD R9 390x pricing is yet to be revealed, I suggest you hold on to your wallets as it may be just around $500-$800 that could match or even surpass the power the GTX Titan X offers.